 So, using these controls, any PDF file can be password protected, but unfortunately, that does not necessarily mean you can control document distribution and use.
 See why you should NOT password protect PDFs.

-Although you can use loads of applications to produce a PDF file in the Adobe standard format, not all of them will allow you to implement PDF passwords or digital signatures.
-It’s a bit hit and miss.
-For instance, perhaps the commonest application used to create a PDF is part of Microsoft Office.
+Although there are many applications that can produce a PDF file in the Adobe standard format, not all of them allow you to implement PDF passwords or digital signatures.
+For instance, perhaps the most common application used to create a PDF is part of Microsoft Office.
 Their applications will allow you to set the password to open a document, but you cannot use them to change permissions or apply digital signatures.

-The obvious choice of application for adding passwords to PDF files is Adobe Professional – the originator of the PDF file format.
-But you may find that their particular solution is not cost effective, or is not readily integrated into existing applications that you already have for creating or handling PDF documents.
+The obvious choice of application for adding passwords to PDF files is Adobe Acrobat – the originator of the PDF file format.
+But you may find that their particular solution is not cost effective or is not readily integrated into existing applications that you already have for creating or handling PDF documents.

-These all work on your local machine and have refinements such as running in batch mode or digitally signing all documents within a folder.
+These all work on your local machine and have refinements such as enabling you to encrypt in batch mode or digitally signing all documents within a folder.

-If you would prefer to use cloud based services (in other words run the application that is applying the PDF passwords on somebody else’s server) there are quite a few suppliers you could consider, although they often don’t support digital signatures.
+If you would prefer to use cloud-based services (in other words run the application that is applying the encryption and PDF passwords on somebody else’s server) there are quite a few suppliers you could consider, although they often don’t support digital signatures.
 These include: